 Working as a Seattle business consultant specializing in technology I tend to be on the lookout new solutions for my clients.
 I came across an interesting solution for among other things, Incident and problem managment.
 Kana is an interesting if you are a Modern Network Architect.
+Kana has a solution for solving one of the difficult weaknesses with Incident management in any large organization.
+How to you keep your Incident management and Problem management technicians from re-troubleshooting known issues.

 It’s called knowledge management, but I’ve worked on projects where teams are just not good at it.
 So problem management teams in large enterprises can spend 50% or more of their time performing root cause analysis on the same issues two or three hundred times.
 Why does it happen?
 There are a number of reasons.